 20 May is International Clinical Trials Day.
 What are you doing to celebrate?

 International Clinical Trials Day commemorates the day James Lind started his study to determine the cause of scurvy.
 By dividing 12 sailors into separate groups and testing the effect of providing different treatments to each group, Lind was able to provide evidence of the link between fruit and preventing scurvy.
-This is the first recorded controlled trial, a research method that has gone on to change modern medicine.
+This is the first recorded controlled clinical trial and changed modern medicine.
 Around the world International Clinical Trials Day is celebrated to raise awareness of the importance of clinical trials and research in healthcare.

 Are you holding an event, looking at new ways to increase participation, setting up an information stand or having a morning tea?
 Let us know what you are doing to celebrate International Clinical Trials Day by emailing AustralianClinicalTrials@nhmrc.gov.au and we will publish the details on the Australian Clinical Trials website.